ChimeraBoard/Quantum-Circuits-with-Qiskit/2_Qubits_and_Classical_bits.md

 - `qc = QuantumCircuit(1,1)` makes a circuit with one qubit and one classical bit.

 Each qubit is shown as a **single horizontal wire** in the diagram.
-Classical bits are shown as a **double horizontal wire** in the diagram, with the number of the bits on top.

 # Classical Bits